Rozovoye vino: Commercial performance

 In Russia, the song was placed among the top ten of the most popular songs by Russian artists in 2017 according to Yandex Music users.
 "Rozovoye vino" was named the winner of the VK Music Awards, becoming the most listened to song (more than 200 million times) in 2017 on the social network VK.

 In Poland, the song went viral year after its release.
 Maciej Grzenkowicz, journalist for Polish newspaper Gazeta Wyborcza stated in the article that the song has become the biggest Russian-language hit in Poland since "Nas ne dogonyat" recorded by the Russian band t.A.T.u. in 2001.

 "Rozovoye vino" debuted at the 89th position on the Polish airplay chart based on radio data for the week of 23 June to 29 June 2018.
-The following week it climbed up to 57th place and peaked at 18th.
+The following week it climbed up to 57th place and later peaked at 18th.
 Thanks to the 10 000 units sold on Polish territory, it was certified gold by Polish Society of the Phonographic Industry on October 24, 2018.
 It was also one of the seven songs with the most streams accumulated on Polish territory during the year of 2018 on Spotify.